open-ai-robot/awesome-anki-vector/README.md

 ```

-You can find the latest photo that Vector use to detetion in `resources/latest.jpg`.
+You can find the latest photo that Vector uses to detention in `resources/latest.jpg`.